 - Recycled Content: In aggregate, the recycled content of all office furniture is 17% total.

-- Regional Materials: The refurbished workstations were made from materials that were extracted, processed, and manufactured regionally; the doors, task chairs, and reception desk were manufactured regionally.
+- Regional Materials: The well made office furniture that has been refurbished along with the workstations which were made from materials that were extracted, processed, and manufactured regionally; the doors, task chairs, and reception desk were manufactured regionally.

 Indoor Environmental Quality